Daniel-hub-es/mews_interview_2025/README.md

 order by gender, amount_of_reservations desc
 ```

-The following query shows the `nationality` that usually makes more online check-ins and the weekdays that make more reservations without the `NULL` nationality records:
+The last queries shows the `nationality` that usually makes more online check-ins and the weekdays that make more reservations without the `NULL` nationality records:

 ```sql
 select